bubsler807/site/content/Blog/thomas pynchon intertextual.md

 ---
 # On the 3rd Chapter of Thomas Pynchon's Mason & Dixon as a Mirror Image of the 1st Chapter of V.

-Mason & Dixon is in part, like Gravity's Rainbow (V2), a return to, a reconsideration, and reconfiguration of the themes and scenes of his first novel V. Both books play with the symbol of V and its semiotic ambiguity as to whether it is compressing downwards or dissipating upwards (notably the opposite of classical, "chain-of-being"-esque metaphysics, if anything, the V symbol points to spiritual dispersions stemming from a material god, another possibility would be polytheism) whether it is a centrifugal, scattering history and meaning outward, or centripetal, drawing inward.
-It functions much like the symbol of a Cross in a way, a union of opposites... of the material and the spiritual, the sacred and the profane.
-But, it is not so much a union of opposites but rather a confusion of opposites.
+Mason & Dixon is in part, like Gravity's Rainbow (V2), a return to, a reconsideration, and reconfiguration of the themes and scenes of his first novel V. Both books play with the symbol of V and its semiotic ambiguity as to whether it is compressing downwards or dissipating upwards (notably the opposite of classical, chain-of-being-esque, emanationist metaphysics, if anything, the V symbol points to spiritual dispersions stemming from a material god, another possibility would be polytheism) whether it is a centrifugal, scattering history and meaning outward, or centripetal, drawing inward.
+It functions much like the symbol of the Cross, it gestures toward a fusion of opposites: material and spiritual, sacred and profane.
+But often, rather than a union of opposites, it will signify a _confusion_ of them.

 As far as I know, nobody has yet pointed out just how closely chapter 3 of M&D in particular mirrors chapter 1 of V.

 ------
 ### **The Man / Beast Dichotomy**

+Let us consider all the Fangs in Pynchon, listing the explicit appearances and some of their meanings, both within their own works and in relation to other works (although the meanings are seemingly endless, as we are shown with the Golden Fang!)
+I can't really find anyone else talking about it in any detail.
+Someone else must have noticed, but I can't find much of any substance or even mention of it.

+It goes right back to V. and is a reoccurring theme in all his works.
+I recently learned that Fang the cat in V. was originally called Yellow Fang in the 1961 draft, which then comes back in Against the Day with _The Chums of Chance and the Wrath of the Yellow Fang,_ prefiguring Inherent Vice.
+Artificiality becomes tied up with illusion.
+What's sold as a gold plated tooth is really just heroin sucking the calcium out of your teeth (to paraphrase).
+Don't trust your dentist, folks.
+They set up a global drug operation all to keep you coming back!
+Obviously there's Fang in Mason & Dixon as well.
+Then there's all the gothic / film monster stuff.
+Mucho Maas' Dracula.
+Mickey Wolfman.
+Biter-Bit Creek in Against the Day...
+It goes on and on.

 > he smoaks that the Learnèd English D.,— or Fang, as now he apparently wishes to be known,— in introducing them thus, is pursuing an entirely personal End.

-Fang functions as a mirror of ploy in V. Ploy as in plot.
+Fang here functions as a mirror of ploy in V. Ploy as in plot.
 Fang is plotting.

 Ploy becomes "beastlike", having his teeth pulled out and replaced with metal fangs, he embodies the grotesque, a human sliding toward bestiality.